AnFunctionArray/cperllexer/Readme.md

-﻿# C Parser with PCRE2
+﻿# C Parser/Compiler with LLVM

 Since no one ever has written a C parser the easy way (AKA with RegEx) I decided to do it - no hard algorithmic recursions - just plain Regex with measly one callout function that only fetch and displays named groups/diagnostics.